shmily-ld/BioAI/content/publication/GraphCPI/index.md

 # If you created a profile for a user (e.g. the default `admin` user), write the username (folder name) here
 # and it will be replaced with their full name and linked to their profile.
 authors:
-  - Lin, Xuan
+  - Xuan Lin
-  - Quan, Zhe
+  - Zhe Quan
-  - Wang, Zhi-Jie
+  - Zhi-Jie Wang
-  - Guo, Yan
+  - Yan Guo
   - Xiangxiang Zeng
   - Philip, S Yu